Hasan Minhaj and the art of persuasion

 The unofficial theme of Hasan Minhaj’s breakthrough 2017 Netflix special, Homecoming King, is “Log kya kahenge,” a Hindi phrase that translates to “What will people think?”
 The first-generation Indian American refers to the line in anecdotes that explore racism and cultural tradition—including a heartbreaking story about a hate crime committed against his family on September 12, 2001.
 Although he prods his audience to let go of the “Log kya kahenge” outlook, Minhaj’s talent for influencing what people think has been a hallmark of his career.
 It’s a skill he honed as a former correspondent for The Daily Show and as the host of the White House Correspondents’ Dinner in April of last year.
-After his remarks garnered praise from both sides of the political spectrum, Minhaj teamed up with Netflix to create a weekly, half-hour talk show, Patriot Act, which earned an unprecedented 32-episode order.
+After his remarks garnered praise from both sides of the political spectrum, Minhaj teamed up with Netflix to create a weekly comedy show, Patriot Act, which earned an unprecedented 32-episode order.
+(The show premieres on October 28.)
 Here’s how he uses message-driven comedy to shift perspectives.

 Be cutting, but not cruel